Fundament-Software/scopes/doc/module-core.rst

    A constant of type `NullType`.
 .. define:: operating-system

    A string constant indicating the operating system the compiler was built for.
 It equals to ``"linux"`` for Linux builds, ``"windows"`` for Windows builds, ``"macos"`` for macOS builds and ``"unknown"`` otherwise.
 .. define:: package

-   A scope symbol table which holds configuration options and module contents.
+   A symbol table of type `Scope` which holds configuration options and module contents.
 It is managed by the module import system.

    ``package.path`` holds a list of all search paths in the form of simple string patterns.
 Changing it alters the way modules are searched for in the next run stage.

    ``package.modules`` is another scope symbol table mapping full module paths to their contents.
 When a module is first imported, its contents are cached in this table.
 Subsequent imports of the same module will be resolved to these cached contents.
 .. define:: pi

    The number π, the ratio of a circle's circumference C to its diameter d.
    Explicitly type-annotated versions of the constant are available as `pi:f32` and `pi:f64`.
 .. define:: pi:f32

    See `pi`.
 .. define:: pi:f64

    See `pi`.
 .. define:: pointer-flag-non-readable